 Regardless of which garbage collector the OpenJDK community ultimately decides is the best default, Azul’s C4 collector in Zing is clearly the best of all.
 C4 reflects more than 10 years of real-world use in the most demanding mission critical deployments, delivers orders of magnitude (no exaggeration!) better latency profiles, has great throughput, and requires minimal tuning.
 C4 is the foundation of the continued rapid adoption of our Zing JVM across enterprises worldwide.

 So, your choices are simple.
-You can watch your applications randomly pause, frustrating your customers and breaking your SLAs, and spend costly man-hours trying to tune and workaround the problem — or you can run Zing, a JVM that has effectively solved all of Java’s GC problems and use your precious developer time adding real value to your business.
+You can watch your applications randomly pause, frustrating your customers and failing to meet service level objectives, and spend costly man-hours trying to tune and workaround the problem — or you can run Zing, a JVM that has effectively solved all of Java’s GC problems and use your precious developer time adding real value to your business.

 See for yourself — get started by trialing Zing with your application.
 It all begins with a simple request: www.azul.com/zing/trial.